-In accordance with the Resolution at least 50% of the variable remuneration should be awarded in the form of non-cash instruments whose value highly depends on the financial results of the Bank.
+In accordance with the Resolution at least 50% of the variable remuneration should be awarded in the form of non-cash instruments whose value highly depends on the financial results of the Bank or DMBH accordingly.
 This condition is fulfilled by the phantom shares accepted by the Group, whose value will fluctuate depending on the market value of the Bank's shares.
 The remaining part of the variable remuneration is cash award, whereby the interests for the period from awarding to paying out the given part of remuneration will be accrued to the deferred bonus tranche.

-Regardless of changes of the deferred variable remuneration's value associated with the fluctuation of the Bank's share price or accrued interest, the amount of paid deferred portion of bonus may be lowered or completely reduced if the Supervisory Board decides that:
+Regardless of changes of the deferred variable remuneration's value associated with the fluctuation of the Bank's share price or accrued interest, the amount of paid deferred portion of bonus may be lowered or completely reduced if the Supervisory Board or accordingly the Management Board decides that:

-- the Authorized Persons have received the variable remuneration based on significantly incorrect financial statements of the Bank; or - the Authorized Persons have been knowingly taking part in disseminating the significantly incorrect information on the financial statements of the Bank; or - the Authorized Persons have significantly violated any risk limits, established or corrected by the senior management staff or risk management staff; or - the Authorized Persons have flagrantly breached their employee duties; or - there has been a significant decrease of the financial performance of the Bank or significant mistake in risk management.
+- the Authorized Persons have received the variable remuneration based on significantly incorrect financial statements of the Bank or DMBH accordingly; or - the Authorized Persons have been knowingly taking part in disseminating the significantly incorrect information on the financial statements of the Bank or DMBH accordingly; or - the Authorized Persons have significantly violated any risk limits, established or corrected by the senior management staff or risk management staff; or - the Authorized Persons have flagrantly breached their employee duties; or - there has been a significant decrease of the financial performance of the Bank or DMBH accordingly or significant mistake in risk management.

-The awarding of the right to each tranche of deferred bonus will depend on the Bank's results, based on the Group's consolidated results in the calendar year directly preceding the date of awarding of the right to given tranche ("Year Concerning the Results").
+The awarding of the right to each tranche of deferred bonus will depend on the Bank's results or DMBH results accordingly in the calendar year directly preceding the date of awarding of the right to given tranche ("Year Concerning the Results").

-If the Group suffers a loss calculated as a loss before tax for the Year Concerning the Results, then the Long-term Bonus in the Phantom Shares, to which the right may be earned during the calendar year following the end of the Year Concerning the Results, will be reduced (but not below zero) by a percentage defined as (i) the absolute value of the loss before tax suffered by the Group in the given Year Concerning the Results, divided by (ii) the absolute value of the highest profit before tax made by the Group in the period covering three calendar years before the proper Year Concerning the Results, but excluding all the periods ending before January 1-st, 2012 ("Measurement Period").
-Irrespective of the above, if the Group suffers any loss calculated as the loss before tax for the Year Concerning the Results, the minimum percentage reduction of 20% will be applied.
+If the Bank or DMBH accordingly suffers a loss calculated as a loss before tax for the Year Concerning the Results, then the Long-term Bonus in the Phantom Shares, to which the right may be earned during the calendar year following the end of the Year Concerning the Results, will be reduced (but not below zero) by a percentage defined as (i) the absolute value of the loss before tax suffered by the Bank or DMBH accordingly in the given Year Concerning the Results, divided by (ii) the absolute value of the highest profit before tax made by the Bank or DMBH accordingly in the period covering three calendar years before the proper Year Concerning the Results, but excluding all the periods ending before January 1-st, 2012 ("Measurement Period").
+Irrespective of the above, if the Bank or DMBH accordingly suffers any loss calculated as the loss before tax for the Year Concerning the Results, the minimum percentage reduction of 20% will be applied.